visionof2030-pixel/Cv-2/README.md

                 trainingCategory1: "Educational Training",
                 trainingCategory2: "Other",
                 // ترجمة قسم ملف الإنجاز
-                pdfViewerTitle: "Professional Portfolio - Fahad AlKhaldi",
+                pdfViewerTitle: "Professional Portfolio - Fahad AlKhaldi - 1447 AH",
                 downloadPdfBtn: "Download File",
-                pdfNoteText: "You can browse directly within the file using zoom in/out buttons or download it for detailed viewing",
+                pdfNoteText: "Note: The portfolio will be updated periodically until the end of the academic year 1447 AH - You can browse directly within the file using zoom in/out buttons or download it for detailed viewing",
                 portfolioSectionsTitle: "Portfolio Contents:",
                 section1Title: "Professional Biography",
                 section1Desc: "Comprehensive overview of educational journey and practical experiences",